oliverklee/ext-seminars/Documentation/Installation/AddingPagesToTheFrontEnd/Index.rst

    has signed up.
 If you want this list to show all events instead of current and upcoming, set “Only show events from this time-frame” to “all events” (you'll probably want to do this).

-#. [optional] To show the countdown in the front-end, simply add a
-   “Seminar Manager”-plug-in content element at the page/column where you want it to be shown.
-In the settings of this content element, just select “Countdown to the next event” from the “what to show” drop-down list.